reekamaharaj/EducatAble/details.md

 -   [x] Deploy working

 ## Important Things
-- [ ] Auth stuff: When a user logs out, remove email and admin from local Storage.
+- [x] Auth stuff: When a user logs out, remove email and admin from local Storage.
-- [ ] Navbar: After login or logout, refresh or reload the page to make sure the nav bar is updated.
+- [x] Login/Register: Redirect to home page or FAQ page after a user is logged in, we could then alert that they logged in or something.
+Maybe a little alert banner?
 - [ ] Fav: Delete fav question on the fav page

 ## Easy